NHCC focuses its Mission activities on Feeding the Hungry, Housing the

 Dorchester or to The Pine Street Inn in Boston.
 The average value of each pick

-up is $500.
+church.
+Others deliver it in the morning.
 We are looking for more volunteers to back up our regular

 drivers and ideally to add a Saturday night pick up.
 Our neighbors in Boston